DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Introduction, a neoliberal age.md

 Tomlinson argued that a fundamental effect of deindustrialisation was to compromise the ability of politicians to implement the neoliberal rollback of the welfare states - it created a situation where governments were forced to subsidise wages.

 Centring deindustrialisation prompts us to ask what cause the disappearance of industrial work.
 An orthodox economist would point to technological change, relative factor costs and increased demand for services in an affluent economy.
-Evidence of the decline of industrial jobs used to prove this point, suggesting that neoliberalism is a distraction from the transformation of glboal capitalism.
+Evidence of the decline of industrial jobs used to prove this point, suggesting that neoliberalism is a distraction from the transformation of global capitalism.

 ...